30 Best Historical Romance Books To Sweep You Off Your Feet

 The Beekeeper’s Promise by Fiona Valpy

-The story follows Abi, a young woman living in present-day France who stumbles upon a dilapidated farmhouse with hidden secrets.
-As Abi delves deeper into the history of the farmhouse, she becomes entangled in the life of Eliane, a courageous beekeeper who lived through the horrors of the Nazi occupation.
+When Abi stumbles upon a dilapidated farmhouse with hidden secrets, she delves deeper into the history of the farmhouse and becomes entangled in the life of Eliane, a courageous beekeeper who lived through the horrors of the Nazi occupation.

 Where the Sky Begins by Rhys Bowen

-Josie Banks’ entire world crumbles in the midst of the blitz.
+In the aftermath of a blitz, Josie Banks’ entire world crumbles.
 Injured and unable to reach her husband, Josie evacuates to the English countryside to the estate of Miss Harcourt.
 There she attempts to grasp some semblance of normal by opening a tea shop.

 And when Josie meets Mike Johnson, she unwittingly finds herself falling for the gorgeous Canadian pilot.
 However, life takes a sudden turn when her husband returns, changing everything.